 Jira offers kanban, scrum, and sprint boards, while Trello only gives users kanban boards.
 Jira works better than Trello for teams relying on agile methodologies in project management.
 Because of this, we named Jira one of the best agile project management tools.

 Another advantage of Jira involves the large number of integrations the software allows.
 Organizations that use other Atlassian software packages, such as Confluence, can integrate the two to use them effectively together.

 Additionally, Jira can take full advantage of third-party plugins, apps, and extensions through the Atlassian Marketplace.
 These apps can create new features within Jira, helping organizations tailor the software to meet specific needs.

-Although Trello is also part of the Atlassian family, it cannot use third-party apps in the Atlassian Marketplace.
-Though, Trello does have some third-party apps and integrations available outside of the Marketplace.
+Although Trello is also part of the Atlassian family, it cannot use third-party apps in the Atlassian Marketplace the way Jira can.
+Trello does have some third-party apps and integrations available outside of the Marketplace, though.